ohTMI/Music-Recommendation-Lab/README.md

 Audio Recommendation Algorithm - Basic Project

 # Project Summary
 Within this project, we will take a look at a real dataset of songs from 1950 to 2011.
 This dataset contains a mix of lyrical and continuous variables pulled from a 2020 research paper titled Music Dataset: Lyrics and Metadata from 1950 to 2019.
-Review the list below to find out more about this datasets columns:

 # This Project has 5 parts:
 - Exoploratory Data Analysis: Univariate, Bivariate, and Multivariate